Edge Importance in Complex Networks: Computed examples

-The slight difference in the edge importance vectors computed using \eqref{Lf} or \eqref{Lfapprox} gives rise to a different ordering of the edges corresponding with their $10$ smallest entries (which in fact differ of ${\cal O}(10^{-12})$) as displayed in Table \ref{T_4}.
-Despite the fact that removing the two edges in bold face in the second column of Table \ref{T_4} results in the (disconnected) network ${\mathcal G}_1$ (see Figure \ref{FIG1}(a)) while removing the two edges in bold face in the third column of Table \ref{T_4} returns the disconnected network ${\widetilde{\mathcal G}}_1$ (see Figure \ref{FIG1}(b)), however we have the same results for both ${\mathcal G}_1$ and ${\widetilde{\mathcal G}}_1$:
+The slight difference in the edge importance vectors computed using \eqref{Lf} or \eqref{Lfapprox} gives rise to different orderings of the edges corresponding to the $10$ smallest entries (which in fact differ about ${\cal O}(10^{-12})$).
+This is displayed in Table \ref{T_4}.
+Removing the two edges in bold face in the second column of Table \ref{T_4} results in the (disconnected) network ${\mathcal G}_1$ (see Figure \ref{FIG1}(a)), while removing the two edges in bold face in the third column of Table \ref{T_4} yields the disconnected network ${\widetilde{\mathcal G}}_1$ (see Figure \ref{FIG1}(b)).
+Nevertheless, we have the same result for both the graphs ${\mathcal G}_1$ and ${\widetilde{\mathcal G}}_1$:

-Conversely, the largest entries of the edge importance vectors and the virtual edge importance vectors computed using \eqref{Lf} or \eqref{Lfapprox} correspond to the same edges displayed in Table \ref{T_5}.
+Conversely, the largest entries of the edge importance vectors computed using \eqref{Lf} or \eqref{Lfapprox} correspond to the same edges displayed in the first column of Table \ref{T_5}.
 Setting to zero the weights associated with the two highway segments Duisburg - D\"usseldorf and M\"unchen - Kirchheim (both in bold face in the first column of Table \ref{T_5}) results in the network ${\mathcal G}_2$, for which one has

 while increasing by one the weights associated with the same edges results in the network ${\mathcal G}_3$, for which one has